AshwinAmbal/DarkWeb-Crawling-Indexing/README.md

-# TorScrapper and Crawler
+# DarkWeb Crawler and Indexer
 A basic scrapper made in python with BeautifulSoup and Tor support to -

 * Scrape Onion and normal links.
 * Save the output in html format in Output folder.
-* Filter the html output and strip out useful data only (Work in Progress).
-* Striping out IOCs and other related data (On To-Do list).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites